stevenrim/stevenrim/README.md

-# 👋 Greetings, cyber adventurers!
+# Steven's Portfolio
 <a href="https://linkedin.com/in/stevenrim"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=LinkedIn&logoColor=white"/></a>
 <a href="mailto:stevenrim@proton.me"><img src="https://img.shields.io/badge/-Proton.me-4B275F?&style=for-the-badge&logo=Proton&logoColor=white"/></a>
 <a href="https://medium.com/@stevenrim"><img src="https://img.shields.io/badge/-MEDIUM-000000?&style=for-the-badge&logo=Medium&logoColor=white"/></a>

+# 👋 Greetings!
 Thank you for taking the time to visit my portfolio as I chronicle my journey into InfoSec.
 Here, you'll find my hands-on labs from online platforms like HTB and THM, and ethical projects that were motivated by security and tech professionals around the world.
 This journey isn't just about me, it's also about inspiring you.
 Whether you're an enthusiast, a budding cyberwarrior, or a future employer, know that every keystroke, every byte, and every analysis tells a story.
-Mine is just beginning and I hope what I share here adds a spark to your own adventures and casts light into darkness.
+Mine is just beginning and I hope what I share here adds a spark to your own adventures.

 Yours truly,

 Steven aka 9purp0s3

+## Experience
+**Cybersecurity Support Analyst Intern – Log (N) Pacific (5/2024-Present)**

+- Vulnerability Management: Conduct vulnerability scans in enterprise SOC environment, provide detailed reports, and implement PowerShell-based remediations.

+- Security Operations: Perform threat hunting with EDR, develop detection rules with KQL, build Sentinel dashboards, and design tabletop threat hunt scenarios involving internal and external threats.

+- Technical Support: Provide technical support to students building, configuring, troubleshooting, and deploying Azure-based honeynets.
+Provide real-time support on dedicated Discord channel to help optimize Azure resources and reduce attack vectors while strengthening their cloud-based security and log management skills.

 ## Projects
 <div>